 We are a large working cattle ranch in the beautiful Chilcotin region of BC where we raise cattle and horses, as well as a small flock of sheep.
 We run 1200 mother cows, 150-200 replacement heifers, 80 bulls, a herd of 20 horses, and we currently have 3000+ acres in forage production.

 We do all of our cattle work on horseback the old fashioned way.
-We are a progressive young couple that own the ranch (37 & 45) and we also have other excellent full time employees year round from cowboys to farming/haying crew, contractors etc. We are not certified organic but we do NOT use chemicals, pesticides or implant our animals with hormones.
+We are a progressive young couple that own the ranch (38 & 46) and we also have other excellent full time employees year round from cowboys to farming/haying crew, contractors etc. We are not an organic operation but we do not use pesticides or implant our animals with hormones.
 However, we do have a full herd health program that includes vaccinating our animals from disease and we use antibiotics when necessary.
 We do all of our own farming and forage production and own good quality John Deere equipment.

 Our ranch is located close to the mountains with a river flowing through the whole property and many lakes nearby.
 The wildlife in this part of BC is incredible with common sightings of bears, moose, deer, wolves and coyotes.